Helen Bosanquet: Education

-Career and Late life
+Career

 Following graduation, Bosanquet moved to London, where she joined the Charity Organisation Society (COS), a body committed to rationalizing London's huge collection of private charities.
 The COS originally focused on the coordination of philanthropic efforts at a local level, they shifted their focus to concern actively and effectively working with charity for long-term effects.
 She became organizer and district secretary of the society's Shoreditch branch.
 She was closely tied with the COS for the duration of her life.
 She was also active in the London Ethical Society, where she met the philosopher Bernard Bosanquet (1848–1923), whom she married on 13 December 1895.
 Both Helen and her husband provided essential theoretical work that defined case work.
 Case workers, according to Bosanquet, are to reach a "true" understanding of the perspective of those they are helping She abandoned her paid employment to focus on transcribing her ideas in writing.
 In addition to an active public career as a theorist and publicist for the COS, she worked as a translator of German philosophy and sociology, and as a collaborator with her husband.

 She was appointed a member of the Royal Commission on the Poor Laws in 1905, where she defended the role of private charities over public welfare programs.
-She was a major influence on the Majority report (Poor Law), published in 1909, which arose out of the commission.
+She was a major influence on the Majority Report (Poor Law), published in 1909, which arose out of the commission.
 She worked alongside social reformer, Beatrice Webb, and the two were often in disagreement.
 Webb wanted to abolish the Poor Laws and have state-run social services, while Bosanquet wanted to keep some aspects of the Poor Laws.